WorkHardes/simpleDisasm/README.md

-# Disasm .jar and .elf app
+# Disasm android execitable files app

-This is an application for disasm files with .jar and .elf extensions.
+This is an application for disasm files.

 ## run in CLI